I Reviewed G2’s 7 Best Operating Systems for Work and Play

 The new Journal app in iOS 18 has received positive attention for its thoughtful use of on-device intelligence.
 According to user feedback, it suggests meaningful moments to reflect on, like recent photos, locations visited, or frequently played songs, making it easier to capture personal highlights without actively documenting everything.
 Reviewers appreciate that it feels personalized yet unobtrusive, offering value even during busy days.

 Expanded sharing options are another area where iOS 18 shines.
 AirDrop remains a reliable favorite, but the addition of NameDrop has made contact sharing even more seamless.
-Users highlight the convenience of simply bringing two iPhones close together to exchange details, no typing or scanning required.
+Users appreciate the convenience of simply bringing two iPhones close together to exchange information, eliminating the need for typing or scanning.
 It’s small touches like this that contribute to iOS’s reputation for thoughtful design.

 What I like about iOS:

-• One of the most consistently praised aspects of iOS is how well it integrates with other Apple devices.
+• One of the most consistently praised aspects of iOS is its seamless integration with other Apple devices.
 Features like Handoff and AirDrop make multitasking across Mac, iPad, and iPhone feel seamless.

 • Interactive widgets are another highlight.
 Users appreciate being able to manage tasks, respond to messages, or interact with smart devices directly from the home or lock screen, without needing to open separate apps.